Logotype for ViaCon Group

 Outlook and guidance

-• Backlog for 2025 is 27% higher than the prior year, with positive order intake trends and market normalization expected in H2 2025.
+• Backlog for 2025 is 27% higher than the prior year, with positive order intake trends expected to continue.

 • Cost base reduced by EUR 6.5 million annually, though inflation will offset some savings in 2025.